 Skip to content

 The Kessel SDKs support TLS for secure communication with Kessel services.
-When deployed in stage and production environments, you’ll need to configure both TLS transport credentials and OAuth 2.0 authentication.
+To use OAuth 2.0 authentication, you must also configure TLS transport credentials.

 When deploying in Kubernetes or OpenShift, you can mount CA certificates using ConfigMaps: